LoginRadius/apidocs/database/supportdocs/docs/single-sign-on/tutorial/federated-sso/oauth-2-0/oauth-2-0-overview.md

 To begin configuration you will need to click "Add App" and fill out the form as follows:

-- **AppName:** The name of your OpenID Connect App.
+- **AppName:** The name of your Oauth Connect App.

-- **Algorithm:** The algorithm you would like to use for OpenID Connect (RS256 is currently the only algorithm supported).
+- **Algorithm:** The algorithm you would like to use for Oauth App (RS256 is currently the only algorithm supported).

 - **Grant Type:** Select the option by using which the app will obtain the access token.